jongiddy/r-library-doc/base/abs.md

 #### Returns
 Integer[*x*] - an integer vector with the same attributes as *x*.

-Each element contains the absolute value of each element in *x*
+Each element is the absolute value of each element in *x*

 *x* | Element
 ------|-------